 If you have a hardcase switchable transponder: Before driving The Toll Roads, add the vehicle's license plate number to your account temporarily and transfer the hardcase transponder to the vehicle.

 If you have a sticker transponder: Sticker transponders cannot be moved from vehicle to vehicle.
 Before driving The Toll Roads, add the vehicle's license plate number to your account temporarily.
-License plate recognition will collect the toll(s) via your account using the payment method of your choice.
+License plate recognition will collect the toll(s) via your account.

 Many rental car companies offer ways to pay tolls conveniently through the rental agreement.
 Before driving a rental car on The Toll Roads, ask the rental car company how they process tolls and fees.

 Tolls incurred on The Toll Roads can be paid using:

 FasTrak can be used to pay tolls electronically on every tolled bridge, lane and road in California using a free sticker transponder adhered inside of a vehicle’s windshield.

 You should receive a Notice of Toll Evasion in the mail soon.
 If it was your first time driving The Toll Roads without paying, the notice will include information about how to pay the toll only (without penalties).